 Lynda Carter, famous for her role as Wonder Woman, didn’t have it easy all the time.
-She indeed had to struggle to earn her place as one of the most iconic female roles in recent history.
+She struggled to earn her place as one of the most iconic female roles in recent history.

-As Direct Expose writes: “She was right when she stated that you either ‘wanted to be her, or be her best friend,’ and that is still true to this day.
-Wonder Woman started 41 years ago but we are still paying homage to it, because Gal Gadot may be great but, there will never be another heroine like Lynda Carter!”
+People either ‘wanted to be her, or be her best friend,’ and that is still true to this day.
+We may still pay homage to Wonder Woman with new adaptations, but there will never be another heroine like Lynda Carter.

-However, she was always a stand-out from her peers, and not always in a good way.
-Curiously enough, she was not known to be beautiful and talented, as we know her now, but for being tall and thin.
+Although she was always a stand-out from her peers, it wasn’t always in a good way.
+Curiously enough, she was not known primarily for being beautiful and talented, as we know her now, but for being tall and thin.

-Her peers mockingly called her “Olive Oyl” — the girl that Popeye loved so much — for her tall frame and having dark hair.
-Carter so much taller than her peers that she was even rejected as a cheerleader in school.
-According to Groovy History: “Lynda Carter has been quoted as saying, ‘I was taller than all the boys except the tackles on the football team.’”
+Her peers mockingly called her “Olive Oyl” — the girl that Popeye loved so much — for her tall frame and dark hair.
+Carter was so much taller than her peers that she was even rejected as a cheerleader in school.
+According to Groovy History, “Lynda Carter has been quoted as saying, ‘I was taller than all the boys except the tackles on the football team.’”

-She had studied classical dance and drama throughout her youth, but Carter chose music as her path.
+She studied classical dance and drama throughout her youth, but Carter chose music as her career path.
 She started singing in a local pizza joint that paid her $25 a week, barely enough to survive.
-Her cousin, Gary Burghoff, asked her to start a band with him, after a brief stint with her previous band.
+Her cousin, Gary Burghoff, asked her to start a band with him after a brief stint with her previous group.

 This was crucial for her career as it gave her confidence in her looks.
-She finally realized that she was not only Olive Oyl, but that other people see her as beautiful.
-Carter enrolled in acting classes, and we are lucky that this happened, else we would not have the feminist heroine, Wonder Woman.
+She finally realized that she was not only Olive Oyl, but a people woman with lots of potential.
+Carter enrolled in acting classes.
+We’re lucky that this happened, or else we would not have the feminist heroine Wonder Woman!

 She moved to L.A. in search of the role that would bring her well-deserved fame.
-As many aspiring actors and actresses pursuing a Hollywood career, she struggled financially.
+Like many aspiring actors and actresses pursuing a Hollywood career, she struggled financially.

-She thought about giving up and going back home to Arizona as money was so low.
-As she said in the 2004 documentary: “I had $25 left in my bank account when I got the call from my agent that I got Wonder Woman.”
+She thought about giving up and going back home to Arizona because money was so low.
+As she said in a 2004 documentary, “I had $25 left in my bank account when I got the call from my agent that I got Wonder Woman.”

-She bet against all odds and won against 2,000 other women who were participating in the audition.
-As the first filming was scheduled weeks later, Carter had to borrow money for her rent as the $25 she had couldn’t cut it.
-It is good that she did, otherwise we wouldn’t have had the first iconic Wonder Woman if it weren’t for her perseverance.
+She bet against all odds and won out over 2,000 other women who participated in the audition.
+The first filming was scheduled weeks later, so Carter had to borrow money for her rent as the $25 she had couldn’t cut it.
+We wouldn’t have had the first iconic Wonder Woman if it weren’t for her perseverance.